JoshuaWaters/TransactionFilter/README.md

 	If this description is left blank, the existing description will kept If this description is '#' (without apostrophes) the matched entries will be deleted

 Terms will be searched sequentially.
-Therefore, priority will be given to the heighest match in the labels list
+Therefore, priority will be given to the highest match in the labels list